-At CSRC, we tackle major environmental and food security issues that impact on societal sustainability, according to United Nations Sustainable Development Goals.
+At the Institute, we tackle major environmental and food security issues that impact on societal sustainability, according to United Nations Sustainable Development Goals.
 Interdisciplinary research and education activities are run by a group of researchers in the field of crop physiology and molecular genetics, agronomy and horticulture, microbes, soil and water sciences, and crop storage and processing.

 Training